Maa Nanna Superhero

 Maa Nanna Superhero is a 2024 Indian Telugu-language family drama film co-written and directed by Abhilash Reddy Kankara.
 The film was produced by Sunil Balusu under the banner of V Celluloids and VR Global Media in association with CAM Entertainment.
 The film stars Sudheer Babu, Sayaji Shinde, Sai Chand, and Aarna.

 Plot

 A soul-stirring journey discovering the true meaning of love and family connection.

 Production

 Development

 The film was helmed by Abhilash Kankara who previously directed the TV series Loser.
 The script was written by Abhilash with MVS Bharadwaj and Shravan Madala.
 The film's title was unveiled on 18 June 2023, coinciding with Father's Day, along with the announcement of the cast and crew.
-The cast includes Sudheer Babu in the lead role, Aarna as the female lead, and Sai Chand, Sayaji Shinde, Raju Sundaram, Shashank, Aamani, Harshith Reddy, and Annie in pivotal roles.
+The cast includes Sudheer Babu in the lead role, Aarna as the female lead, and Sai Chand, Sayaji Shinde, Raju Sundaram, Shashank, Aamani, Harshith Malgireddy, and Annie in pivotal roles.
 Sai Chand was cast as the biological father, while Sayaji Shinde, who collaborated with Abhilash on Loser, was chosen to portray the adoptive father.
 Babu plays the son role.